 Walking around wearing a mask can be kind of lonely—you can’t see anyone’s expression.
 But these masks give us something to smile about.
 Upload a photo of your smile and this genius company will print it onto cotton twill.
 Also choose from famous smiles ($20 each): Michelle Obama, Barack Obama, Julia Roberts, and Jack Nicholson.

-You’ll receive an assortment of colors—dark denim, light denim and natural/white—when you order these dual-layer cotton face coverings from Citizens of Humanity, which has repurposed its sewing facilities to make masks during the crisis.
+You’ll receive an assortment of colors—denim, natural, black—when you order these dual-layer cotton face coverings from Citizens of Humanity, which has repurposed its sewing facilities to make masks during this crisis.

 Read More from Yahoo Lifestyle: